lextm/jekyll-theme-chirpy/_posts/2006-6-23-weird-or-not-undocumented-changes-in-ota.md

 Lately a bug in older N3 versions is reported and fixed.
 <!--more-->

 When you launch delphi personality, and create a new project, some null reference exceptions show.
 It is not hard to find the origin of the bug.
-In WiseEditor Plus AutoCompletion, a trigger is added to IOTAEditor’s Modified event.
+In WiseEditor Plus AutoCompletion, a trigger is added to IOTAEditor's Modified event.
 However, when a project file .bdsproj or a Together model file is opened, this trigger should not be added and the trigger event should never be fired.

 After fixing this, I turn to test on delphi 2006, and found the bug is gone.
 This fix is included in N3 Update 1 RC 5.